Sopholos/vscode-extensions/vault-editor/README.md

 ## How It Works

-Before using any of the commands, you need to set the root directory of your encryption keys with `vaultEditor.keysRoot`.

-By default, it will look for files that end with `.key`.
+The extension will use the path provided in the `vaultEditor.keysRoot` setting to look for your encryption key files.
+By default, it will look for files ending with `.key`.
 You can change this with the `vaultEditor.keyExtension` setting.

-A `.key` file will only be used if its name (excluding the file extension) is included in the name of the file that you're running a command on.
+A `.key` file will only be used if its name (excluding the file extension) is included in the name of the file that you're editing.

-If you split your encryption key directory into subdirectories, it will try to find a directory name that matches the directory name of the file that you're running the command on.
-In case of a match, it will only look for `.key` files within that directory.
+If your `vaultEditor.keysRoot` contains subdirectories, you may have multiple `.key` files with a matching name.
+In this case, it will try to find one whose directory name matches the directory name of the file you're editing.
+If that fails, it will use the first one it found.

 ### Example

-Let's say you've opened `~/my_project/app1_secrets/development_vault.yml` and run the `Vault: Decrypt File` command while your encryption key directory looks like this:
+Let's say you've opened `~/myProject/app1Secrets/developmentVault.yml` and run the `Vault: Decrypt File` command while your `vaultEditor.keysRoot` looks like this:

 ```
-keys_root
+keysRoot
 │   development.key
 │
-└────app1_secrets
+└────app1Secrets
 │   │   development.key
 │
-│
-└────app2_secrets
+└────app2Secrets
-    │   development.key
+    │   qa.key
 ```

-In this example, it would look for the encryption key inside `keys_root/app1_secrets` and find `development.key` because "development" is included in the name of the opened file, `development_vault.yml`.
-If the `app1_secrets` directory didn't exists inside `keys_root`, it would use `keys_root/development.key` instead.
+In this example, it would find both `keysRoot/development.key` and `keysRoot/app1Secrets/development.key` because "development" is included in the name of the opened file, `developmentVault.yml`.
+But it would use `keysRoot/app1Secrets/development.key` because the opened file also lives within a directory called `app1Secrets`.

 ## Commands

-- `Vault: Edit File`: Decrypt the file in focus and encrypt it again once you save it.
+- `Vault: Edit File`: Decrypt a file and encrypt it again once you save it.

-- `Vault: Encrypt File`: Encrypt the file in focus.
+- `Vault: Encrypt File`: Encrypt a file.

-- `Vault: Decrypt File`: Decrypt the file in focus.
+- `Vault: Decrypt File`: Decrypt a file.

-- `Vault: Diff File`: View the difference between the encrypted file in focus and the same encrypted file on another branch.
+- `Vault: Diff File`: View the difference between an encrypted file and the corresponding encrypted file on another branch.

 ## Extension Settings